geodesicDavid/tenex-take-home/docs/prd/epic-3-ai-agent-implementation-deployment.md

 5. The complete, end-to-end user workflow (Login -> View Calendar -> Chat -> Get AI Response) is fully functional on the public URL.

 ---

+### Epic Notes

+**Story 3.3 Split Rationale:** The original Story 3.3 was split into two focused stories (3.3a and 3.3b) to provide equal weight to both local development setup and production deployment.
+This separation ensures comprehensive documentation and accessibility for other developers while maintaining the original public deployment goal.